btyy77c/C-language/drawer/README.md

 ##Project from NC State Class

-Reads from a .txt file.
-Creates a graph of 255 X 255 and produces a pixel grayscale image within the graph.
-Saves the graph to a .pgm file
+Creates a graph of 255 X 255 and opens a requested .txt file.
+The .txt file will have a list of line and circle commands the program will use to draw lines and circles on the graph.
+After all lines and circles have been added, the program will save the graph as a .pgm file.

-Example input file - input.txt
+##Example drawing commands that would be included in the .txt file:

-##Example commands for the drawing:
+   l x1 y1 x2 y2 100 //means draw a line (l) from coordinates x1,y1 to coordinates x2,y2 with the color hue of 100

-   l x1 y1 x2 y2 100 //l means draw a line from coordinates x1,y1 to x2,y2 with the color hue of 100
+   c cx cy 5 100 //means draw a circle (c) around the point cx,cy with a radius of 5 in the color hue of 100

-   c cx cy 5 100 //c means draw a circle around coordinates cx,cy with a radius of 5 in the color hue of 100
+   An example .txt file is also included and is labeled "input.txt"

 ##To Run:
    1. Download all files in the program